Tournament of Bands

-The Tournament of Bands (TOB), also known as Tournament of Bands'Tournament Indoor Association (TOB/TIA), is an American school band association and governing body that sanctions marching band, color guard, and drumline, competitions in the Mid-Atlantic and Northeastern United States.
+The Tournament of Bands (TOB), also known as Tournament Indoor Association (TOB/TIA), is an American school band association and governing body that sanctions marching band, color guard, and drumline, competitions in the Mid-Atlantic and Northeastern United States.
 The "tournament of bands", or "tournament indoor", culminates in regional championships, or Chapter Championships, followed by the Atlantic Coast Championships (ACC), every November and May.

 Founded in 1972 by the National Judges Association (NJA), TOB is composed of 439 member bands organized into eleven regions or chapters.
 It provides a large array of competitive performance opportunities including marching band, indoor guard, majorette, percussion, and dance teams.
 TOB/TIA sanctions approximately 150 marching band events and more than 100 indoor events every year.

 Membership

 Membership is open to any elementary, middle, junior, or senior high school, as well as any college or university.
 An independent unit may join if certain criteria are met such as unit size and age of members.
 As of 2023, membership are organized into eleven regions, or Chapters, across 9 states.

 Number of members by state are: